alibaba-archive/Survival-Guide/README.md

 Rapidly growing, we find something has been rooted here.
 That’s why we jotted down Teambition Guideline series to make it graspable.

-Member Guide will detail the basic and most important things on working in Teambition.
+Member Guide details the basic and most important things on working in Teambition.
 You will find how wages are calculated based on your education and working experiences; What perks you will receive in Teambition.
 To find out the details, please read them.

 Other guides is coming soon.